AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 **Cons**:

 * Once created, data types can only be updated using the API.
-Only users with Developer access will be able to update custom data types.
+Only users with Developer access are able to update custom data types.
 Managing data types in the UI is planned for future releases.

 ### Objects versus free-form fields {#objects-v-freeform}